openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

     Now, decreasing the Jiva replica process is complete.
 Repeat the procedure if you want to decrease the count further.

-## How to Verify Jiva Replica Health Synchronization
+## Verifying Jiva Replica Health Synchronization

-You can verify using the mayactl command.
-In the beginning, find the name of maya-apiserver pod using the following command.
+You can verify the Jiva replica health synchronization by using the mayactl command.
+You must first find the name of maya-apiserver pod using the following command.

 ```
 kubectl get pods -n openebs